 This chemical is found in the female flowers of the hop plant.
 It has long been used as a preservative and a flavoring agent in beer, but is now being found in some herbal preparations for women for breast enhancement.
-It mimics estrogen activity, increasing the production rates of human breast cancer cells.

 These are a form of metal and work by blocking the pores that produce perspiration.
 They are found in antiperspirants and may be listed in the ingredients on the bottle as aluminium chlorohydrate or aluminium zirconium.
-They can be measured in the blood following application to human underarm.
-They are endocrine disruptors.
-Endocrine disruptors are chemicals that interfere with endocrine (or hormone system) in animals that can cause cancerous tumors, birth defects, and other developmental disorders.

 These are the building blocks for many silicones.
 Some widely used ones are: hexamethylcyclotrisiloxane (D3), octamethylcyclotetrasiloxane (D4), decamethylcyclopentasiloxane (D5) and dodecamethylcyclohexasiloxane (D6).
-They mimic estrogen activity, increasing the production rates of human breast cancer cells.
-They can be found in hair conditioners.